tar command in Linux with examples

 -A : Concatenates the archive files

--z : zip, tells tar command that create tar file using gzip
+-z : zip, tells tar command that creates tar file using gzip

 -j : filter archive tar file using tbzip